danzym/odin-recipes/README.md

 ## Credits

 This project was created as a part of [The Odin Project's](https://www.theodinproject.com/) curriculum.
 A special thanks to the Odin Project community for providing the learning resources and environment to undertake this project.

-## License

-This curriculum is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).
-It basically means you can do whatever you want with the material as long as it's for non-commercial use but you've got to attribute the original author ([Erik Trautman](http://github.com/eriktrautman)) and share any derivative works under the same license.
-If you're interested in using the curriculum for commercial purposes or otherwise licensing material, feel free to get in touch at [theodinprojectcontact@gmail.com](mailto:theodinprojectcontact@gmail.com).